Angular pair-of-pants decompositions of complex varieties: Kato-Nakayama spaces and torically hyperbolic varieties

-\begin{example} Note that both $\mathbb{P}^{1}$ and $\mathbb{A}^{1}$ are torically quasi-hyperbolic.
-Indeed, we can take the tautological degeneration, which expresses them as open subschemes of a toroidal compactification of a affine linear space.
-In fact, \emph{any} smooth curve is torically quasi-hyperbolic.
+\begin{example} Note that both $\mathbb{P}^{1}$ and $\mathbb{A}^{1}$ admit torically linear degenerations.
+Indeed, we can take the tautological degeneration, which expresses them as open subschemes of a toroidal compactification of an affine linear space.
+In fact, \emph{any} smooth curve admits a toric degeneration.
 Note however that $\mathbb{P}^{1}$ and $\mathbb{A}^{1}$ are not torically hyperbolic, since they are not essential projective hyperplane complements.
 More generally, we have that a smooth curve of genus $g$ with $k$ marked points is torically hyperbolic if and only if $2-2g-k\leq{0}$.

 For instance, if $g=1$ and $k=0$, then we can degenerate a $2$-torus to two copies of $\mathbb{P}^{1}$ intersecting in two points.
 The punctured local building blocks however are $\CC^{\times}$, which is an essential hyperplane complement.
 This shows the need for using punctured building blocks, rather than toric building blocks.
 Note that this $2$-torus would classically not be considered hyperbolic, but it is torically hyperbolic in terms of our definition. \end{example}